 How to Draw a Cartoon Cow

-In this article, I’m going to show you how to draw a cartoon cow.
+In this article, I’m going to show you how to draw a cartoon cow step by step.
 There’s not much reason for me to go into an in-depth explanation about cows because, well, everyone knows cows… Okay okay, I’ll quickly give you some scientific facts: Cows have four legs, and skin with awesome patchy patterns… umm… they eat grass and often say things like “moo” and “MOOOOOO!”.
 Okay I’m done.
 Let’s moooove on.
 (I’m so sorry).

 This tutorial is broken up into three parts: